BootstrapCMS/Contact/README.md

 ##### Additional Configuration

-You may want to check out the config for `graham-campbell/core` too.
+You will need to add a `'name'` key to your app config to set the application name.

 ## Usage